Ingefast/metagene_express/README.md

 # INTRODUCTION

 A quick approach to perform comparative analysis of genomic data on selected regions across several samples by means of metagene plots, boxplots and heatmaps.
-The scripts focus mainly on coverage data coming from DNA methylation (Bisulphite Sequencing), histone methylation (ChIP-seq, cutNrun and similar), and small RNA (sRNA) expression experiments.
+The scripts focus mainly on coverage data from DNA methylation (Bisulphite Sequencing), histone methylation (ChIP-seq, cutNrun and similar), and small RNA (sRNA) expression experiments.
 The scripts consider genes and transposable elements but are easily adaptable to any genomic region of interest.

 It is presented here using the *Arabidopsis* TAIR10 genome as example.
 The scripts do not require to pass command-line arguments; settings like input data and reference genomic files have to be specified by editing the script in a text editor.
 Therefore, some very basic knowledge of linux and R is required.
 The scripts are generously commented in hashes (#) with complementary suggestions and hints (worth to read as a complement to this instruction).